annaayeon/aura-ocr-rcnn-v2/README.md

 ### Inference

 Before running the code, please first download the [models](https://drive.google.com/file/d/1FVXI-G-EsCrkKbknhHL-9Y1pBshY7JCv/view?usp=sharing) into the code folder.
-There are five frozen tensorflow models:

-1. *detection_graph.pb*: a general detection model that can handle panel images with arbitrary size.
-2.  *ocr_graph.pb*: a character recognition model that can handle button images with a size of 180x180.
-3. *detection_graph_640x480.pb*: a detection model  fixed-size image as input.
-4. *detection_graph_640x480_optimized.pb*: an optimized version of the detection model.
-5. *ocr_graph_optimized.pb*:  an optimized version of the recognition model.

 For running on laptops and desktops (x86_64), you may need to install some packages :

 1. `sudo apt install libjpeg-dev libpng12-dev libfreetype6-dev libxml2-dev libxslt1-dev `